 Schroth Method scoliosis exercises when performed consistently, improve posture, mobility and balance, and facilitate more efficient movement patterns.
 The exercises are specific to the type of scoliosis, and therefore to an individual within that type.

 In the studio image above the patient is performing a Schroth Method scoliosis exercise referred to as the Muscle Cylinder.
 The patient shown in this image has a scoliosis curve to the right in her thoracic (upper) spine, a prominent left hip, and a flat back on her left weak side.

-Schroth Method Therapy Residential Program
+Schroth Method Therapy Classes and Residential Program